Rishikant181/Rettiwt-API/README.md

     -   Getting the details of a tweet
     -   Getting the tweet timeline of a user (only most recent 100 entries)

+## The 'Rettiwt' class

+The 'Rettiwt' class is entry point for accessing the Twitter API.

+The 'Rettiwt' class has two members:

+-   'tweet' member, for accessing resources related to tweets
+-   'user' member, for accessing resources related to users

+For details regarding usage of these members for accessing the Twitter API, refer to the [features](https://rishikant181.github.io/Rettiwt-API/#md:features) section.

+## Types of authentication

+Rettiwt can be used with or without logging in to Twitter.
+As such, the two authentication strategies are:

+-   'guest' authentication (without logging in) grants access to the following resources:

+    -   Tweet Details
+    -   User Details
+    -   User Timeline (tweets timeline)
+    -   User Replies (replies timeline)

+-   'user' authentication (logging in) grants access to the following resources:

+    -   Tweet Details
+    -   Tweet Favoriters (likes)
+    -   Tweet Retweeters (retweets)
+    -   Tweet Search
+    -   Tweet List
+    -   User Details
+    -   User Followers
+    -   User Following
+    -   User Likes
+    -   User Timeline (tweets timeline)
+    -   User Replies (replies timeline)

 ## Usage

 The following examples may help you to get started using the library: